How to Sync Google Calendar with Outlook (Without Losing Your Mind)

 Hit the save button.

-You are completely done.
+You're completely done.
 You never have to look at this settings page again.
 You can just use your calendars normally, knowing that your availability is accurate everywhere.

-Free vs Pro: What Do You Actually Need?
+Free vs. Pro: What Do You Actually Need?

 The Free Plan